libra/website/docs/welcome.md

 * Write smart contracts to execute on the blockchain.
 * Contribute to the Libra Blockchain software.

-This site is targeted at developers.
+This site is intended for developers.

 ## Reference